Grow bags for tomatoes are a good solution for urban gardeners that may not have a large garden plot.

 As discussed in my extensive post on growing heirloom tomatoes in pots, the right size container for a tomato plant depends on whether it’s determinate or indeterminate.
 This also applies when using grow bags.

-Great indeterminates that will do well in grow bags include the relatively compact Green Zebra and the robust Druzba, among many others.
+Great indeterminates that will do well in grow bags include the relatively compact Green Zebra, the robust heirloom Druzba, and most of the cherry tomatoes.

 Grow Bag Size

 Figured out whether the tomato variety you’re planning on growing is determinate or indeterminate?
 Great!
 Let’s move on to seeing what size grow bag will work well.